Royal Ballet

 Virginia Woolf defied literary conventions to depict rich inner worlds – her heightened, startling and poignant reality.

-Resident Choreographer Wayne McGregor leads a luminous artistic team to evoke Woolf’s signature stream of consciousness writing style in this immense meditation on the passage of time, the echoes of memory and the ghosts of death, set to an immersive original score by Max Richter.
+Resident Choreographer Wayne McGregor (recently announced as the recipient of the 2026 Oliver Award for Outstanding Contribution to Dance) leads a luminous artistic team to evoke Woolf’s signature stream of consciousness writing style in this immense meditation on the passage of time, the echoes of memory and the ghosts of death, set to an immersive original score by Max Richter.

 A collage of themes from Mrs DallowayOrlandoThe Waves and Woolf’s other writings, this Olivier-award winning ballet triptych captures the heart of her uniquely artistic spirit.